filipmeszaros/JavaScriptCourse/tests/Playwright.md

 You can use these commands to execute tests:
 * `npx playwright test` - runs the tests specified in *playwright.config.js* configuration
 * `npx playwright test directory/fileName.spec.js` - runs the tests of a specified file
+* `npx playwright test --grep @Smoke` - runs test which contains "@Smoke" string in test method name (useful for test grouping)
 * `npx playwright test --project=chromium` - runs the tests only on Desktop Chrome (only project with name chromium)
 * `npx playwright test --headed` - runs the tests in HEADed mode (non-headless)
 * `npx playwright test --debug` - runs the tests in debug mode
 * `npx playwright show-report` - shows report of previously executed tests
 * `npx playwright test --ui` - opens UI test runner page (for running and debugging tests) with all available tests
 * `npx playwright test --config=debugging.config.js` - runs tests with our specified config file, instead of default one

+### Parallel vs Serial test execution
+By default, test classes are running in parallel with multiple workers, while test methods within one test file are running sequentially.
+Number of test workers can be edited in Playwright configuration via `workers` parameter, or with command line parameter `--workers <NUM>`.
+If you want test methods within one test file to run in parallel, you can add this annotation before those tests, and they will run in parallel:
+`test.describe.configure({mode: 'parallel'});`
+Similarly, if you need to change configuration for a test, you can do that with annotation:
+`test.describe.configure({ retries: 2, timeout: 20_000 });`.
+There is a possibility to mark inter-dependent test methods as serial, which will SKIP all tests that are following after test that failed.
+For this, you can use annotation:
+`test.describe.configure({mode: 'serial'});`

 ## Debugger